vhf/v8-bailout-reasons/README.md

-# V8 Crankshaft bailout reasons
+# V8 bailout reasons
-A list of Crankshaft bailout reasons with examples
+A list of Crankshaft bailout reasons with examples, explanations and advices.

+Unless otherwise specified, the following are Crankshaft bailouts.

 [Your contribution is very welcome!](/CONTRIBUTING.md)